Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 +       Prioritize remediation
     Amazon Inspector can help you prioritize patch remediation issues.
 It uses up-to-date common vulnerabilities and exposures information, combined with factors such as nework accessibility to create contex-based risk scores.
 This helps you prioritize and address vulnerable resources.

++       Meet compliance regulations
+    Amazon Inspector can help you meet compliance requirements.
+Amazon Inspector support compliance requirements and best practices for NIST CSF,PCI DSS, and other regulations with Amazon Inspector scans.